How to Restore Files with Windows 11 File History

 How to Restore Your Files

-You can easily restore files in Windows 11 using File History if you’ve lost documents or photos.
-This tool lets you get back older versions of your files quickly and simply.
+Restoring files in Windows 11 with File History is straightforward when you’ve lost documents or photos.
+This tool lets you quickly get back older versions of your files.
+To start, open the Control Panel, go to System and Security, then select File History, and finally click the Restore personal files link.

 - Click the Start menu, search for Control Panel, and open it.